nikolaia/TripleTexDotNet/README.md

+# TripleTexDotNet

-# C#.NET Wrapper for TripleTex's Json-RPC API
+a C#.NET Wrapper for TripleTex's Json-RPC API.

 This wrapper is third-party and unaffiliated with http://tripletex.no/.